What you should know before booking at Total Axe

 - League Tournament

-- Each week before the tournament consists of 4 matches.
+- Each week before the tournament consists of 6 matches.
+There are no makeup matches for absent throwers.

 - The last week of league is a double-elimination tournament.
 All players compete for the championship.

-- Ties in standings are broken by total points scored.
+- Ties in standings are broken by total points scored, then wins, then a coin toss.

 - In the event of a tie game in the tournament: